-BBBS was granted a deferral of mortgage payments by the Muttart Foundation on all of the above loans.
-No payments were made on any of the loans in the year.
-Regularly scheduled loan payments will continue in July 2021.
-Deferred loan payments will be added to the end of the mortgage as regular monthly payments without penalty or additional interest.
+BBBS was granted a deferral of mortgage payments by the Muttart Foundation on all of the above loans from June 2020 to June 2021 (13 payments).
+Regularly scheduled loan payments resumed July 2021.
+Deferred payments were added to the end of the mortgage as regular monthly payments without penalty or additional interest.

 The excess of the original mortgage #1 payable on purchase of the land and building of \$ 315,000 over the present value of the mortgage, using an effective interest rate of 6.5%, \$ 156,350 has been recorded as a a deferred contribution for interest on long term debt.
 This amount is being amortized over the life of the loan.
-During 2021, \$ NIL (2020 - \$ 6,495) of deferred contributions for interest on long term debt have been reflected as interest expense on the statement of operations.
+During 2022, \$ 6,732 (2021 - \$ NIL) of deferred contributions for interest on long term debt have been reflected as interest expense on the statement of operations.

 The excess of the original mortgage #2 payable on purchase of the land and building of \$ 75,000 over the present value of the mortgage, using an effective interest rate of 5.5%, \$ 42,129 has been recorded as a deferred contribution for interest on long term debt.
 This amount is being amortized over the life of the loan.
-During 2021, \$ NIL (2020 - \$ 1,457) of deferred contributions for interest on long term debt have been reflected as interest expense on the statement of operations.
+During 2022, \$ 1,505 (2021 - \$ NIL) of deferred contributions for interest on long term debt have been reflected as interest expense on the statement of operations.

-The excess of the original mortgage #3 payable on purchase of the land and building of \$70,000 over the present value of the mortgage, using an effective interest rate of 4.5%, \$49,613 has been recorded as a deferred contribution for interest on long term debt.
+The excess of the original mortgage #3 payable on purchase of the land and building of \$ 70,000 over the present value of the mortgage, using an effective interest rate of 4.5%, \$ 49,613 has been recorded as a deferred contribution for interest on long term debt.
 This amount is being amortized over the life of the loan.
-During 2021, \$NIL (2020 - \$1,865) of deferred contributions for interest on long term debt have been reflected as interest expense on the statement of operations.
+During 2022, \$ 2,122 (2021 - \$ NIL) of deferred contributions for interest on long term debt have been reflected as interest expense on the statement of operations.